greatbit/plow/README.md

 -3.
 Create a plugin implementing your contract

 -4.
-Annotate your plugin class with ```@Plugin``` annotation In annotation plugin name could be defined (will be a class name if missing).
+Annotate your plugin class with ```@Plugin``` annotation Plugin name could be defined in annotation (will be a class simple name if missing).
 Set your interface as a "contract" in annotation

 -5.
 Add you plugin to application classpath (e.g. - add maven dependency)